raspberrypi/documentation/usage/camera/installing.md

 ### Using the desktop

 Select `Preferences` and `Raspberry Pi Configuration` from the desktop menu.
-A window will appear, select the `Interfaces` tab, then clik on the enable camera option.
+A window will appear, select the `Interfaces` tab, then click on the `enable camera` option.
 Click `OK`.
 You will need to reboot for the changes to take effect.

 ### Using the command line